MKowal2/MKowal4.github.io/_posts/Texture_and_Shape_Bias_In_Neural_Networks.md

 <p align="center">
   <img src="/images/feature_hierarchy.png">

   This is what you get when you maximize the activation of certain layers.
-Later layers Taken from [This website](https://distill.pub/2017/feature-visualization/).
+Later layers are highly activated by increasingly complex visual stimuli.
+(Images are [from Google](https://distill.pub/2017/feature-visualization/).
 </p>